janujc/cellSociety/doc/DESIGN_EXERCISE.md

 We'll have all the rules for each different simulations in different config files.
 Then, depending on the simulation we want, we can just read a different config file.
+This includes frequency of updates and the action done with each update.

 **How is the GUI updated after all the cells have been updated?**

+The simulation class will call the GUI class to update.
+The GUI doesn't know any rules about the simulation.
+It only contains things that the user will see and has a visual for the current state of the simulation.